Cazra/FloralShoppe96/README.md

 ## Update Log:

+### December 20, 2025
+* Added custom logos to portals on XP Island.

+### December 13, 2025
+* Added script to automatically turn on Christmas theme in December.

 ### June 4, 2025
 * Optimized textures to be more memory-efficient.
 * Added hidden shrine area to XP Island.